MRU-CSIS-2503-202101-001/course-resources/README.md

 #### Drills

-Drill submissions won't be accepted for marks after your tutorial on April 1, 2021.
-Of course, you're free to use the drills as a way of practicing/studying after that date.
+Drill checkpoint submissions won't be accepted for marks after your tutorial times.
+Of course, you're free to use the drills as a way of practicing/studying even if you don't submit them on time.

 #### Assignments